tkhamez/neucore/doc/Install.md

     `export UID && docker-compose run node /bin/sh`

 The web application is available at http://localhost:8080.
-The database is also available at `127.0.0.1:30306`, the data is stored in the `.mariadb` subdirectory.
+The database is also available at `127.0.0.1:30306`, the data is stored in the `.db` subdirectory.

 Known problems:
 - Composer install is very slow.